 - Multiple full-term pregnancies.
 Women who have had three or more full-term pregnancies have an increased risk.
 We still don’t know why.

-Questions and answers about cervical cancer
+FAQs about cervical cancer

 A Pap test or Pap smear tells your provider if there are any changes to your cervix.
 To perform the test, your provider holds your vagina open with a speculum.
 Then she uses a small brush to get cells from your cervix and vagina.
 These cells are then examined in a lab.
 The best time for a Pap test is at least five days after your menstrual period.